tower1ight/World/1.Places/Geography and Borders/Xylaan/Xylaan (location).md

 	-
 	-
  ## Reeds:
-  Similar to something like a chaparral region, marked by foothills stepped in an ocean of tall grass, It should be noted that the [[mist layer]], supported by denser ares of the forest, does not reach the majority of this region.
+  Similar to something like a chaparral region, marked by foothills stepped in an ocean of tall grass, It should be noted that the [[Ichor]], supported by denser ares of the forest, does not reach the majority of this region.
 	- Primary sentient residents: Goblinoids, spiders, and
 	- Notable organisms: Tall grass (three varieties), parasite, bullete (eats grass )
 	- Scenes: